sunandacarlstrom/FeedbackApp.Api/README.md

 ## Workflow

-The project follow TailwindCSS as particular design, but some components are desgined with DaisyUI.
+The project follow TailwindCSS as particular design.

 ## Known issues